wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = 1.2.2 =
-* fixed: warnings on uninitialized variable $processed
+* fixed: uninitialized variables
 * update links in posts for converted images
 * fixed: png2jpg sometimes fills with black instead of chosen color
-* fixed: uninitialized constants
+* fixed: thumbnails for animated gifs were not allowed to convert to png
+* added pngout version to debug

 = 1.2.1 =
 * fixed: wordpress plugin installer removes executable bit from bundled tools